elusivecodes/fQuery/README.md

 **Stop Animations**

-Stop all animations for each element.
+Stop all animations for each node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `finish` is a boolean indicating whether to immediately finish the animation, and will default to *true*.

 ```javascript